LEED Buildings

 Opened in 2009 with LEED Gold Certification, the College of Pharmacy and Health Sciences addition was Butler’s first LEED certified building.
 This project incorporated:

-- Dual flush toilets which allow the occupant to select a lower water flow option when a full flush is not needed
+- Dual flush toilets that allow the occupant to select a lower water flow option when a full flush is not needed

 - Low-flow urinals, sinks and showers to conserve an estimate of almost 300,000 gallons/year.
 That’s enough water to fill up the HRC lap pool over two and a half times!

-- Energy efficient equipment helps make the building 30% more energy efficient than a standard building of its type and size
+- Energy efficient equipment that helps make the building 30 percent more energy efficient than a standard building of its type and size

-- 40% of the building materials were extracted and manufactured within 500 miles of Butler’s campus
+- Building materials (40 percent) that were extracted and manufactured within 500 miles of Butler’s campus

-- All adhesives, sealants, paints, coatings and carpet systems contain low-levels of Volatile Organic Compounds (VOCs)
+- Adhesives, sealants, paints, coatings, and carpet systems that contain low levels of Volatile Organic Compounds (VOCs)

-- Providing over 90% of regularly occupied rooms with access to windows
+- Over 90 percent of regularly occupied rooms have access to windows.

-- Providing over 90% of occupants with individual lighting controls
+- Over 90 percent of occupants have individual lighting controls.

-- Providing over 50% of offices with a thermostat to control their individual environment
+- Over 50 percent of offices have a thermostat to control their individual environment.

-- Using Green cleaning products to maintain the appearance of the building
+- Green cleaning products are used to maintain the appearance of the building.

 Fairview House

-This residence hall has over 650 beds, and was completed in 2016 through a partnership with American Campus Communities.
+The Fairview House residence hall has over 650 beds and was completed in 2016 through a partnership with American Campus Communities.
 Fairview achieved LEED Gold in 2017.
+Features include:

-- Reduced Water Use was achieved with low flush fixtures which will decrease potable water by more than 46%, resulting in 3.5 million gallons of water saved per year
+- Reduced water use with low-flush fixtures that decrease potable water by more than 46 percent, resulting in 3.5 million gallons of water saved per year

-- Responsible Material Choices for over 85% of construction waste being diverted from landfills
+- Responsible material choices (over 85 percent of construction waste diverted from landfills)

-- Improved Indoor Environmental Quality: 90% of all regulary occupied areas have a view of the exterior
+- Improved indoor environmental quality by having 90 percent of all regularly occupied areas with a view of the exterior

 Irvington House

-This residence hall has over 630 beds, and was completed in 2018 through a partnership with American Campus Communities.
+The Irvington House residence hall has over 630 beds and was completed in 2018 through a partnership with American Campus Communities.
 Irvington achieved LEED Gold in 2018.
-It was recognized for:
+It was recognized for the following:

-- Reduced Water Use was achieved with low flush fixtures which will decrease potable water by more than 46%, resulting in 3.5 million gallons of water saved per year
+- Reduced water use was achieved with low-flush fixtures that decrease potable water by more than 46 percent, resulting in 3.5 million gallons of water saved per year.

-- Responsible Material Choices for over 85% of construction waste being diverted from landfills
+- Responsible material choices were made for over 85 percent of construction waste to be diverted from landfills.

-- Improved Indoor Environmental Quality: 90% of all regulary occupied areas have a view of the exterior
+- Improved indoor environmental quality: 90 percent of all regularly occupied areas have a view of the exterior.

-- Maximizing Open Space with 60,000 square feet is vegetated open space while over 32,000 square feet is other paving
+- Open space was maximized with 60,000 square feet as vegetated open space while over 32,000 square feet is other paving.

-- Reduced Energy Consumption by utilizing effective and efficient lighting design results in 50% savings in lighting energy use
+- By utilizing effective and efficient lighting design, the building reduces energy consumption (50 percent savings in lighting energy use).

 Dugan Hall

-The latest new construction on the campus, the home of the Lacy School of Business was completed in August 2019, achieving LEED Gold upon opening.
+Dugan Hall, the home of the Lacy School of Business, was completed in August 2019 and achieved LEED Gold upon opening.

-- Maximized Open Space with 72,000 SF of project boundary remaining and 60% of vegetation preserved
+- Maximized open space with 72,000 square feet of project boundary remaining and 60 percent of vegetation preserved

-- Reduced Water Use was achieved with low flush fixtures which will decrease potable water by more than 46%, resulting in 3.5 million gallons of water saved per year
+- Reduced water use with low-flush fixtures that decrease potable water by more than 46 percent, resulting in 3.5 million gallons of water saved per year

-- Reduced Energy Consumption – 24% energy savings compared to a baseline building model during construction, and the building uses 23% less electricity and 44% less natural gas
+- Reduced energy consumption—24 percent energy savings compared to a baseline building model during construction, with the building using 23 percent less electricity and 44 percent less natural gas

-- Improved Indoor Environmental Quality – Variable speed air handler to efficiently move air throughout the space
+- Improved indoor environmental quality with variable-speed air handler to efficiently move air throughout the space

-- Natural Lighting was often used in lieu of artificial for energy savings and environment
+- Natural lighting used in lieu of artificial lights for energy savings and environment

-- Low Emitting Materials – Low volatile organic compound (VOC) was used such as adhesives, sealants, paints, flooring systems, etc.
+- Low emitting materials—low volatile organic compound (VOC) used for adhesives, sealants, paints, flooring systems, etc.

-- Responsible Material Choices for over 85% of construction waste being diverted from landfills
+- Responsible material choices made for over 85 percent of construction waste to be diverted from landfills